gymoon10/Instance-Segmentation-with-Discriminative-Loss/README.md

  - Instance Counter : predicts normalized # of leaf instances
  - Semantic Head : predicts semantic mask (f.g / b.g)
- - Instance Head : predicts 32 dims embedding space
+ - Instance Head : predicts 32 dims embedding space which has to be clustered by K-Means

 <br/>